Untitled Document

 * Can substitute 1/2 cup applesauce or apple butter for 1/2 cup butter, and 3 egg whites for 2 eggs (halves the fat, but affects the taste and texture)

-* Can add 1 cup of raisins, or 1 cup of chocolate chips (or half of each together) after adding oats, but it takes away from the taste of the dough
+* Can add 1 cup of raisins, or 1 cup of chocolate chips, or 1 cup of toffee pieces (or a mix of each together) after adding oats, but it takes away from the taste of the dough

 * Can add 1 cup of coconut shavings after adding oats for a lighter cookie